LaunchCode-Education-Archived/skills-front-end/studios/flicklist/3/README.md

 #### 2i.
 Style the "I watched it" Buttons

 Make 'em red.
-Here is the section on <a href="http://v4-alpha.getbootstrap.com/components/buttons/" target="_blank">Bootstrap Buttons</a> again.
+Here is the section on [Bootstrap Buttons](http://v4-alpha.getbootstrap.com/components/buttons/) again.

 #### 2j.
 Customize the "I watched it" Buttons